However, something far less wondrous was discovered off the waters of the eastern state- a dead body.

 In general, a healthy adult can live in moderate temperatures for 100 hours without any water at all.

-Nonetheless, miracles do happen, and we hope that Tan will be found soon.
+Nonetheless, miracles do happen, and we hope that Tan will

 Our condolences to Puah’s family and loved ones.

 She puts the pun in Punjabi.
 With a background in healthcare, lifestyle writing and memes, this lady's articles walk a fine line between pun-dai and pun-ishing.